chrisd149/Cog-Customization/README.md

 <h2>Easter Eggs/Small Details</h2>

-*	Pressing M will stop the music
+*	Pressing M will stop the music.

-*	Holding M will restart the music
+*	Holding M will restart the music.

-*	All cog tags make the cog grunt sound effect when clicked
+*	All cog tags make the cog grunt sound effect when clicked.

-*	The Cold Caller has a help button that explains what to click in the main GUI panel
+*	The Cold Caller has a help button that explains what to click in the main GUI panel.

 *	Both cogs look around over time, and will loop through some animations as well.

+*	The location of Cog Training is in the Cashbot Vault.